 Is the procedure painful?

-The fine filament needle is very thin, solid, and flexible that allows for the needle to be pushed through the skin versus cutting the skin.
+The fine filament needle is very thin, solid, and flexible to allow for the needle to be pushed through the skin, versus cutting the skin.
 This helps reduce any discomfort that may occur with the procedure.
-A local (muscle) twitch response may be felt once the needle is in the pathological tissue but this sensation is normal and is felt for less than a second.
+A local (muscle) twitch response may be felt once the needle is in the pathological tissue, but this sensation is normal and is felt for less than a second.
 Many patients describe this twitch response as a little electric shock; others feel it more like a cramping sensation.
-The local twitch response is a good and desirable response but is not the determining factor of a successful outcome.
+The local twitch response is a good and desirable response, but is not the determining factor of a successful outcome.
 Your Physical Therapist (PT) will make every effort to make your experience comfortable and therapeutic.

 How will I feel after my Dry Needling treatment?

 This will vary, but many patients experience immediate relief of their symptoms and an increase in range of motion.
 Soreness can also be a common response from the needling, but does not occur with all people.
 Some individuals may experience a delayed onset of soreness later that day or the next.
 Many patients say the soreness is very similar to the feeling they experience a day or so after moderate exercise.
 The soreness, if present, will usually last 1/2 a day to, at most, 2 days.
 Mild bruising may occur at the needling sites and is more prevalent in certain parts of the body.
 Larger bruising may also occur, but is rare.
 Application of ice on the bruise will help with the soreness.